 The Court has already commented on the meaning of this exception.
 In Reno v.
-American-Arab Anti-Discrimination

-Comm., 525 U. S. 471, 481-482 (1999), we wrote that §1252(f)(1) "prohibits federal courts from granting class-wide injunctive relief" but "does not extend to individual cases."
+American-Arab Anti-Discrimination Comm., 525 U. S. 471, 481-482 (1999), we wrote that § 1252(f) (1) "prohibits federal courts from granting classwide injunctive relief" but "does not extend to individual cases."
 See also Jennings v.
-Rodriguez, 583 U. S. , (2018) (slip op., at 29); Nken, 556 U. S., at 431.
+Rodriguez, 583 U. S. -, - (2018); Nken, 556 U. S., at 431.

 This interpretation follows from the statutory text.
 In framing the exception to the general ban on injunctive relief, Congress used the phrase "an individual alien."
-It thus employed a singular noun ("an alien"), modified by an adjective ("individual") that means "pertaining or belonging to, or characteristic, of one single person."
-Black's Law Dictionary, at 783.
-Therefore, 1252(f)(1) does not preclude a court from entering injunctive relief on behalf of a particular alien (so long as "proceedings" against the alien have been "initiated"), but injunctive relief on behalf of an entire class of aliens is not allowed because it is not limited to remedying the unlawful "application" of the relevant statutes to "an individual alien."
+It thus employed a singular noun ("an alien"), modified by an adjective ("individual") that means "pertaining or belonging to, or characteristic of, one single person."
+Black's Law Dictionary, at 773.
+Therefore, § 1252(f)(1) does not preclude a court from entering injunctive relief on behalf of a particular alien (so long as "proceedings" against the alien have been "initiated"), but injunctive relief on behalf of an entire class of aliens is not allowed because it is not limited to remedying the unlawful "application" of the relevant statutes to "an individual alien."

 On this interpretation of \$1252(f)(1), the injunctions entered by the District Courts in these cases were barred.
-The respondents in both cases were detained pursuant to \$1231(a)(6), and no one disputes that \$1231(a)(6) is among the provisions the "operation" of which cannot be "enjoined or restrained" under \$1252(f)(1).
-Both District Courts entered injunctions requiring the Government to provide bond hearings not only for respondents but also for all other class members.1 Those orders "enjoin or restrain the operation"
+The respondents in both cases were detained pursuant to 1231(a)(6), and no one disputes that 1231(a)(6) is among the provisions the "operation" of which cannot be "enjoined or restrained" under § 1252(f)(1).
+Both District Courts entered injunctions requiring the Government to provide bond hearings not only for respondents but also for all other class members.1 Those orders "enjoin or restrain the operation" of \$1231(a)(6) because they require officials to take actions that (in the Government's view) are not required by 1231(a)(6) and to refrain from actions that (again in the Government's view) are allowed by §1231(a)(6).
+Those injunctions thus interfere with the Government's efforts to operate §1231(a)(6), and the injunctions do not fall within the exception for individualized relief because the injunctions were entered on behalf of entire classes of aliens.2